asuprem/ODIN-MLEP/readme.md

 [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
 You will need to extract the file with extension `.bin` and move in into `./config/Sources/`.
 Also, rename it to `GoogleNews-vectors-negative300.bin`.
-* word2vec (Wikipedia): [RODRIGO: Lack of understanding -- NOT CLEAR] You must download a file containing a list of Wikipedia titles to be used by a word2vec encoder from [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-all-titles-in-ns0.gz).
+* word2vec (Wikipedia): You must download a file containing a list of Wikipedia titles to be used by a word2vec encoder from [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-all-titles-in-ns0.gz).
 You will need to extract the archive and move this file into `./config/RawSources/`.
 Also, rename it to `enwiki-latest-all-titles-in-ns0`.
 To speed up the encoder generation, we have provided additional